apache/hadoop/hadoop-tools/hadoop-azure/README.txt

   fs.azure.test.emulator -> true
 in src\test\resources\azure-test.xml

+Known issues:
+  Symptom: When running tests for emulator, you see the following failure message
+           com.microsoft.windowsazure.storage.StorageException: The value for one of the HTTP headers is not in the correct format.
+  Issue:   The emulator can get into a confused state.
+  Fix:     Restart the Azure Emulator.
+Ensure it is v3.2 or later.

 Running tests against live Azure storage
 -------------------------------------------------------------------------
 In order to run WASB unit tests against a live Azure Storage account, add credentials to